930turbo/blastock/README.md

 ## Project Goal

-For this project, I wanted to create a program that (in a concise manner) would display stock information based on user input.
-As a data science student and programmer at heart, I honestly didn't know too much about the stock market or extracting data from it.
-I was able to shorten this version (public release 1.0) to only 57 lines of code.
-This allows this version to be the opposite of resource intensive and it's able to display all the required data in a neat fashion.
+For this project, I wanted to create a program that would display stock information based on user input.
+As a data science student this project seemed like a fun challenge and would also allow me to start on the creation of my personal thesis paper.
+I was able to shorten this version (public release 1.0) to only 57 lines of code allowing for this vpublic version to be lightweight.

 ### Reading the Chart